James Mayfield, Ph.D. - CHOICE Humanitarian Co-Founder

 Josh Cameron, CPA

 Finance and Strategy Consultant

-Josh is a finance and strategy consultant for high growth companies.
-He earned dual degrees in Accounting and Finance from the University of Utah and later graduated with a Masters in Finance from the University of Utah followed by his CPA.
-He spent the last seven years in senior roles at two of the country’s fastest-growing companies and holds a Masters in Finance from the University of Utah.
+Josh is the Head of Strategy for CV Humanitarian Travel.
+He spent the last seven years in senior finance roles at two of the country’s fastest-growing companies and holds a Masters in Finance from the University of Utah.
 Josh and his wife Kathryn love traveling, being with their family, and playing in the outdoors.
-He has traveled to over 55 countries in his lifetime and has been in the field of every country CHOICE operates in.
+He has traveled to over 70 countries in his lifetime and has been in the field of every country CHOICE operates in.
 He loves CHOICE Humanitarian’s model and anything else that combine his two passions of helping others and traveling.

 Vice President, Wheeler Machinery Co.

 Jonathan Campbell has been involved with CHOICE since his first expedition to Guatemala in 2010.
 Since then he has returned to Guatemala several times as well as leading expeditions to Mexico and Bolivia.
 He continues to work with CHOICE because he has seen the impact that giving a person the opportunity to improve their lives through education, health, and economic opportunities can have.
 He’s looking forward to visiting the rest of the CHOICE countries in the near future and continuing help search for opportunities to work with the CHOICE communities.
 Jonathan is the Vice President at Wheeler Machinery Co.

 Corbin is an entrepreneur and real estate investor.
 About 9 years ago, he and his family went on their first humanitarian expedition and have been hooked ever since!
 Their expeditions have taken the family to Ghana, Kenya, Mexico, Nepal, Guatemala, Peru and the Philippines.
 Corbin believes that these family experiences have shaped the unique perspective that his children have of our world.
 It is his belief that there is no better way to teach your children to appreciate what they have than to serve those in developing countries.